Others (film): Premise

+Others begins with a series of tragic and mysterious incidents involving IVF-born infants afflicted with severe, unexplained conditions.
+What seems like isolated medical mishaps soon unravels into a sinister conspiracy.

 Production

 The film is written and directed by Abin Hariharan and produced by Grand Pictures, starring debutant and Gouri G. Kishan, who was last seen in Sahasam (2025) in the lead roles, alongside Anju Kurian in an important role.
 The technical team consists of Aravinnd Singh as the cinematographer, R. Ramar as the editor, and music composed by Ghibran Vaibodha.

 Music

 The first video single titled "Oru Paarvai Paarthavanae" was released on 24 October 2025.